 - 11.8 The FSA may apply to the court for an injunction if it appears that a person, whether authorised or not, is reasonably likely to breach a requirement of the Act or any directly applicable Community regulation made under MiFID or engage in market abuse.
-It can also apply for an injunction if a person has breached a requirement of the Act or any directly applicable Community regulation made under MiFID or has engaged in market abuse and is likely to continue doing so. - The FSA may consider taking action for a financial penalty or public censure, as well as seeking restitution, if a person has breached a relevant requirement of the Act or any directly applicable Community regulation under MiFID or has engaged in, or required or encouraged others to engage in, market abuse. - 11.10 The FSA may consider exercising its power to prosecute offences under the Act, as well as applying to seek restitution if a person has breached certain requirements of the Act.
+It can also apply for an injunction if a person has breached a requirement of the Act or any directly applicable Community regulation made under MiFID or has breached a requirement of the Act or any directly applicable Community regulation made under MiFID or has breached a requirement of the Act or any directly applicable Community regulation made under MiFID or has engaged in market abuse and is likely to continue doing so. - 11.9 The FSA may consider taking action for a financial penalty or public censure, as well as seeking restitution, if a person has breached a relevant requirement of the Act or any directly applicable Community regulation under MiFID or has engaged in, or required or encouraged others to engage in, market abuse. - 11.10 The FSA may consider exercising its power to prosecute offences under the Act, as well as applying to seek restitution if a person has breached certain requirements of the Act.